Summer at Camp Orkila

 Background Check:

-All staff must pass a pre-employment background check performed by the YMCA of Greater Seattle
+All staff must pass a pre-employment background check performed by the YMCA of Greater Seattle or a partnering J-1 Visa sponsor agency.

 Drug Test: